greateidea/BasicAlgorithmExample/README.md

 # ExampleOfAngular2WithWebpack
-a example of angular2 with webpack
+An example of angular2 with webpack